Mina (Italian singer): Mogol–Battisti (1969–1973)

 Mina's comeback took place at RAI's variety series Teatro 10 in the spring of 1972.
 One of the highlights of the series was a selection of Battisti's songs performed in duet with the composer.
-The shows also included "Balada para mi muerte" ("Ode to My Death"), a nuevo tango duet with Ástor Piazzolla at the bandoneón, backed by the Argentinian group Conjunto 9.
+The shows also included "Balada para mi muerte" ("Ode to My Death"), a nuevo tango duet with Astor Piazzolla at the bandoneón, backed by the Argentinian group Conjunto 9.
 "Grande grande grande", arranged by Pino Presti, was the second biggest-selling single of the year in Italy.
 The successes pushed Enrico Riccardi to take inspiration from Battisti's style in Riccardi's composition "Fiume azzurro", which earned another place in the top 100 of annual record sales in Italy.

 The final number of the eight Teatro 10 episodes was "Parole parole" ("Words Words"), a duet with Alberto Lupo.
 The song is an easy listening dialogue between Mina's singing and Lupo's declamation.
 The lyrics' theme is hollow words.
 These intertwine the lady's lamentation of the end of love and the lies she has to hear with the male protagonist's recitation.
 In the dialogue she scoffs at the compliments he gives her, calling them parole – just words.
 The single was released in April 1972 and topped the Italian charts.
 It was covered by numerous Italian and French duets.

 Mina said she would be retiring from public appearances after an exclusive concert at the La Bussola Club on 16 September.
 Thousands of people turned up at the nightclub's doorstep.
 Gianni Ferrio's Orchestra featured Gianni Basso on tenor saxophone and Oscar Valdambrini on trumpet.